-If the Agency's normal order pickup or delivery date falls on a Holiday, the Agency Services Team will work with the Agency to provide an alternative order date if their only delivery date in the month falls on the holiday.
+If the Agency's normal order pickup or delivery date falls on a Holiday, the Agency Services Team will work with the Agency to provide an alternative order date.

-- Agencies that pickup their orders from the Food Bank can coordinate with the Agency Services Team to pick up their order on any day the warehouse is open for pickups. - Agencies that have their only order date on delivery or pickup from a regional hub will be offered an alternative delivery date or have the option to pick up their order on any day the warehouse is open for pickups. - All rescheduled orders for pickup or delivery must be coordinated with the Agency Services Team.
+- Agencies that pickup their orders from the Food Bank can coordinate with the Agency Services Team to pick up their order on any day the warehouse is open for pickups. - Agencies that receive their order on delivery or pick-up from a regional hub will be offered an alternative delivery date, or have the option to pick up their order on any day the warehouse is open for pickups. - All rescheduled orders for pickup or delivery must be coordinated with the Agency Services Team, as order will have to be placed manually.